Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 People say "Linux" because it's easier than "GNU/Linux" and it really doesn't matter a damn whether you think the latter is right or wrong.
 You stand about as much chance of changing it than getting people to stop boldly splitting infinitives, to prevent them from saying "ATM Machine" or

-Re: to boldly split infinitives (Score:2)
+Re: to boldly split infinitives (Score:4, Insightful)

 Welcome to Slashdot (Score:2)